 Your employer might pressure you to leave your abuser or to get a protective order.
 This may not be the right step for you at this moment.

-Your employer might fire you just because you are a victim of domestic violence.
+Your employer might fire you just because you are a victim or survivor of domestic violence.
 That would be against the law, but enforcing the law may be difficult or take a long time.
 Keeping a steady paycheck might be more important for your present and future stability.

 Telling might make the situation more public, which may be uncomfortable for you or may affect your safety.